Lesson video

 As with before, I take some information given in the question and substitute it into my modified formula.

-The area of a quarter-circle is 25 pi and so substituting that into the formula gives me the equation, 25 pi equals pi times r-squared times by a quarter.
+The area of a quarter-circle is 25 pi, and so substituting that into the formula gives me the equation 25 pi equals pi times r squared times by a quarter.

-We are now at the same stage of the algebraic process as with our previous method, so we can divide both sides by pi then square root to find the value of our radius, in this case, 10 centimetres.
+We are now at the same stage of the algebraic process as with our previous method, so we can divide both sides by pi, then square root, to find the value of our radius.

-Onto our next check.
+On to our next check.

 A third of a circle has an area of 75 pi.

-Okay, we can substitute 75 pi in place of the area of a third of a circle to give you the equation, 75 pi equals pi times r-squared times by 1/3.
+Okay, we can substitute 75 pi in place of the area of a third of a circle to give you the equation 75 pi equals pi times r squared times by 1/3.

-Oh, what number?
+I can multiply both sides by, oh, what number?
 Pause now to think what number I can find the reciprocal of to go into these two blanks.

-And the answer is three.
+And the answer is 3.

-For the left hand side of this equation, 3 times 75 is 225 and so the left hand side of the equation is 225 pi.
+For the left-hand side of this equation, 3 times 75 is 225, and so the left-hand side of the equation is 225 pi.

-My next step is to divide both sides of the equation by pi to give me r-squared equals what?
+My next step is to divide both sides of the equation by pi to give me r squared equals what?
 Pause now to think what would go in this blank.

 And the answer is 225.